-In the current version (kedro\mlflow=0.8.0), kedro-mlflow does not provide interface to set tags outside a Kedro Pipeline.
+kedro-mlflow does not currently provide interface to set tags outside a Kedro Pipeline.
 Some of above decisions are subject to debate and design decisions (for instance, metrics are often updated in a loop during each epoch / training iteration and it does not always make sense to register the metric between computation steps, e.g. as a an I/O operation after a node run).

-Note: the version 0.8.0 does not need any MLProject file to use mlflow inside your Kedro project.
+Note: You do not need any MLProject file to use mlflow inside your Kedro project.
 As seen in the introduction, this file overlaps with Kedro configuration files.